Differentially Private Neural Network Training Under the Hidden State Assumption: Privacy Loss Analysis

-In Inequality~(\ref{eq:eps_K}), $c^j_k$ is the log-Sobolev inequality constant for the distribution of the model parameters in the $j$-th iteration of the $k$-th epoch.
-The value of $c^j_k$ is calculated based on Lemma~\ref{lemma:LSI sequence}. \end{theorem}
+The LSI constants $c^m_l$ represents the LSI constant for the distribution of $\vtheta$ in the $l$-th epoch and the $m$-th mini-batch. $c^m_l$ can be efficiently computed by Lemma~\ref{lemma:LSI sequence} in the Appendix. \end{theorem}

-\textit{Proof Sketch.} For each iteration of the Algorithm \ref{alg:scd_dp}, the update scheme (\ref{equ:dp_w}) fixed parameters except the $\theta$.
-Hence, although the $\mathcal{F}(\theta)$ in the update scheme differs among each iteration because of different fixed parameters, it maintains Lipschitzness in each iteration.
-Hence, we could use Corollary~\ref{coro:recursive} to analyze the algorithm's privacy loss.
-In each epoch, there is one and only one different mini-batch for two neighboring datasets, so we assume it is the $j_0$-th batch w.l.o.g. and apply case 2) of Corollary~\ref{coro:recursive} for this mini-batch update and case 1) of Corollary~\ref{coro:recursive} for the other updates.
-For any $\alpha$, the original privacy loss is $0$ and the recursive bound in Corollary~\ref{coro:recursive} holds.
-Therefore, we can uniformly bounded the value of $\frac{\varepsilon_K(\alpha, j_0)}{\alpha}$ for any $\alpha$.
-Finally, since $j_0$ is uniformly distributed among the index set $\{0, 1, \ldots, n / b - 1\}$, we use the joint convexity of scaled exponentiation of R\'enyi divergence to bound the final privacy loss $\varepsilon_K(\alpha)$. \qedwhite
+\textit{Proof Sketch.} Although the update rule (\ref{equ:theta_update}) is only applied to $\vtheta$, it depends on other variables in $\gA$, $\Pi$ and $\sP$ as well.
+Nevertheless, the data sensitivity $C / K$, the Lipschitz constant $L_F$ and $L_T$ is always satisfied regardless of the values of these variables.
+Therefore, we can recursively use Corollary~\ref{coro:recursive} to analyze the algorithm's privacy loss.
+In each epoch, there is one and only one different mini-batch for two neighboring datasets, so we assume it is the $m_0$-th batch without the loss of generality and apply case 1) of Corollary~\ref{coro:recursive} for this mini-batch update and case 2) of Corollary~\ref{coro:recursive} for the updates of other mini-batches.
+Therefore, we can uniformly bound the value of $\frac{\varepsilon(\renyiOrder, m_0,l)}{\renyiOrder}$ for any $\renyiOrder$.
+Finally, since $m_0$ is uniformly distributed among the index set $\{1, 2, \ldots, M\}$, we use the joint convexity of scaled exponentiation of R\'enyi divergence to bound the final privacy loss $\varepsilon_E(\renyiOrder)$.
+The complete proof is deferred to the Appendix\ref{proof:privacy_loss}.

-\begin{lemma} (LSI constant sequence in Algorithm \ref{alg:scd_dp}) For each layer's update scheme in Algorithm \ref{alg:scd_dp} with a batch size of $b$, if the update function $F(\theta) = \theta - \eta \nabla f(\theta)$ and the proximal operator $T(\theta) = Prox_{\eta, r}$ are Lipschitz continuous with Lipschitz constant $L_F$ and $L_T$, respectively, then the distribution of parameter $\theta_k^j$ in the $j$-th iteration of the $k$-th epoch satisfies $c_k^j$ log-Sobolev inequality (LSI) and the constant $c_k^j$ is calculated by:
+$\varepsilon(\renyiOrder, m_0,l)$ in the Theorem~\ref{theorem:privacy_loss} represents the privacy loss when the only different instance of the two neighboring datasets is in the $m_0$-th mini-batch of each epoch.
+The overall privacy loss is the summation of each epoch's privacy loss term with a discount term $\Lambda(l, m_0)$.
+Moreover, the discount term $\Lambda(l, m_0)$, as defined in (\ref{eq:lambda}), increases with $l$.
+This indicates that the earlier epochs have less contribution to the overall privacy loss under the hidden state assumption.